cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - MUST output an element of F whose statistical distance from uniform is commensurate with the security level of the target elliptic curve.
-  It is RECOMMENDED to follow the guidelines for controlling bias in {{hashtobase-sec}}.
+  It is RECOMMENDED to follow the guidelines for controlling bias in {{hashtofield-sec}}.

 - MUST give independent output values for distinct (msg, ctr) inputs.

 - MUST support domain separation via a supplied domain separation tag (DST).
-  Care is required when implementing domain separation: this document assumes that instantiating hash\_to\_base with distinct DSTs yields independent hash functions.
+  Care is required when implementing domain separation: this document assumes that instantiating hash\_to\_field with distinct DSTs yields independent hash functions.

-The efficiency considerations of {{hashtobase-perf}} should also be followed.
+The efficiency considerations of {{hashtofield-perf}} should also be followed.
 In particular, it SHOULD be possible to hash one msg with multiple ctr values without requiring multiple passes over msg.

-Finally, the Suite ID value MUST be modified to indicate that an alternative hash\_to\_base function is being used.
+Finally, the Suite ID value MUST be modified to indicate that an alternative hash\_to\_field function is being used.
 {{suiteIDformat}} gives details.

 # Deterministic Mappings {#mappings}